jonton11/context-switcher-assistant/README.md

 # Context Switcher Assistant

-A developer tool that helps engineers track their work by providing detailed summaries of their commits.
+A developer tool that helps engineers track their work by providing AI-enhanced summaries of their commits.

 ## Problem Statement